Alfatiha/Alfatiha/README.md

 - 👋 Hi, I’m @Alfatiha
 - 👀 I’m interested in Software Engeenering
-- 🌱 I’m currently learning Alx SE
+- 🌱 I’m currently learning at Alx SE
 - 💞️ I’m looking to collaborate on anything that can benefit me as a begineer
 - 📫 How to reach me alfatihaahmed@gmail.com
 Glad to be here